 Tradervue is a great journaling tool with a free entry point that makes it more accessible to a variety of traders.

-It’s easy to start up, but once inside, new users might get a little lost in all the software.
+It’s easy to start up.
+But once inside, inexperienced users might get a little lost in all the software.
 However, the free webinar and educational content help clear up some initial confusion.

 Tradervue doesn’t tell you what to do; it just gives you the means to figure it out on your own.
-Advanced traders will not be wowed by the free tier, but the features in the silver and gold tiers should be enough to keep them happily crunching data.
+Advanced traders will not be wowed by the free tier, but the features in the Silver and Gold tiers should be enough to keep them happily crunching data.

 Everyone may be able to benefit from the social media feature of Tradervue to share thoughts and get ideas from other traders.

-Final Review: Is Tradervue Worth It?
+Is Tradervue Worth It?